Neurodegenerative Disease Is The Fastest-Growing Cause Of Death

 Prusiner claims that all forms of TSE are caused by infectious proteins known as prions (PREE-ons).
 The prion spectrum varies in severity.
 It also varies depending on which region of the brain is impacted first.
 When the presenting symptom is memory loss, the diagnoses flow along the chart above.

 Confirmation requires an autopsy and most families never have autopsies conducted.
-Most hospitals don’t recommend one because they can expose equipment, facilities, staff and patients to an unstoppable pathogen.
+Most hospitals don’t recommend one because the procedure can expose equipment, facilities, staff and patients to an unstoppable pathogen.

 An Alzheimer’s disease diagnosis is more of a process of elimination based upon symptoms and personal history.
 The diagnosis essentially is conducted with the flip of a coin.
 Once the doctors conclude that there is no other explanation, including malnutrition, heart disease and cancer, most doctors diagnose the condition as Alzheimer’s disease, while the more educated physicians might diagnose the more severe forms as Creutzfeldt-Jakob disease (CJD).
 Most doctors can’t tell the difference.